denoland/deno_install/README.md

 **When does this issue occur?**

-If you have never used Internet Explorer or finished the first-launch configuration
+If you have never used Internet Explorer or finished the first-launch configuration.

 **How can this issue be fixed?**

-(1) Run the install command without using the Internet Explorer engine.
+(1) Run the install command with the `-UseBasicParsing` flag.

 ```powershell
 iwr https://deno.land/x/install/install.ps1 -UseBasicParsing | iex